-I like to use a big ol’ week-at-a-glance like this, and I also have a custom daily planner from Plum Paper, which is great for marking up your plan with real-deal accounts of what actually went down (into your belly 😉 ) Download my printable plan here!
+I also have used a custom daily planner such as Plum Paper, which is great for marking up your plan with real-deal accounts of what actually went down (into your belly 😉 )

 Consider the Big Picture.

 First things first, determine how many meals you’d like to plan.
 If planning multiple meals across seven days feels overwhelming or totally unfeasible for your lifestyle, scale it back.
 I personally plan five meals a day Monday – Friday and leave weekends totally open for social plans, recipe testing, and fridge-clean out.
+With my Leftovers for Lunch approach (more on that below) my planning week starts with Sunday night supper.
 Next, make note of any obligations, events, or life happenings that impact your plan.
 Dinner ressies with pals on Friday?
 Fill it in.
 Double header SoulCycle class on Wednesday?
 Consider some extra carbs.
 Lunch meeting on Monday?
 Mark it.
 Sorting your schedule prevents over-spending and food waste!
 Don’t forget to factor in your environment.
 Desk-side lunches call for dishes that are easy to transport, reheat, and eat straight from the tupperware, while meals from home may allow for a little more prep and plating.
 And finally, check your fridge, freezer, and pantry for anything that may be piling up.

 Identify one mouth-watering want.
 I like to begin planning by catering to a craving because it promotes Intuitive Eating within planning by asking us to prioritize our preferences over practicality.
 But don’t worry, we will get practical!
 Just keep scrollin’ 😉